zk4/baiduFuse/README.md

 ## todo
 - [ ] improvment: reduce local disk size,( evict, download in memory)
-- [x] feature: support write to cloud ( on `write` branch)
-  - [x] improvment: when uploading, file flicks in finder on mac : you can think flick as uploading :)
 - [ ] bug: upload file not update cache
-  - [x] bug: upload file not openable in current session
 - [ ] why open the file so fast after uploading an file?
-  - [x] bug: mutli files upload results a lot of dotted copy file on mac: this is becaouse of finder create that file
-  - [x] improvment: mac uploading icon not rotating
-  - [x] improvment: upload file in other thread:  no need
 - [ ] improvment: display true disk meta data
+- [ ] encrpyt on the fly!
+   this would be an exciting feature,you file would be 100%p safe on any cloud.
+I will try to use the common encrty method to encrpt the file. so you can Mannuly donwload your file from  cloud, and decrypt it without baiduFuse.